Have questions about menstrual cup use? Learn about the benefits of menstrual cups and how to start using this sustainable menstruation option.

 Disclaimer: The information contained on this website is presented for the purpose of educating people.
 Nothing contained on this website should be construed nor is intended to be used for medical diagnosis or treatment.
 It should not be used in place of the advice of your physician or another qualified healthcare provider.
 Should you have any healthcare-related questions, please call or see your physician or another qualified healthcare provider promptly.
 Always consult with your physician or other qualified healthcare providers before embarking on a new treatment, diet, or fitness program.

-Mehek Bhalla works with The Woman’s Company (TWC), a green company by women and for women, that understands the needs of a woman as nobody else can.
+Mehek Bhalla works with The Woman’s Company (TWC), a green company for women and for women, that understands the needs of a woman as nobody else can.
 TWC offers biodegradable, sustainable, and environmental-friendly women’s intimate hygiene products via sanitary napkins, menstrual cups, tampons, razors, and stand and pee urination devices.